iCalvin-Actual/PoopDeck/README.md

 The design system I built out for this app is summarized here in a [Figma Document](https://www.figma.com/file/DFehJGP23akjAsEZMBZwxB/PoopDeck-Design-System?node-id=0%3A1)

-This was built iafter WWDC with the intention of rebuilding the UI for an iOS 14 minimum.
+This was built after WWDC with the intention of rebuilding the UI for an iOS 14 minimum.
 Most of the current code was written before WWDC for iOS 13.

 ## Build